IsraelGboluwaga/wonderq/README.md

 # Wonder Simple Message Queue

-A quick implementation of a message queue service that stores and distributes JSON messages.
+An implementation of a message queuing service.
 Messages can be configured with a limited lifetime, where if a consumer fails to confirm it completed processing the message by the end of the duration, the message is re-entered into the front of the queue.

 ### Prerequisites